Martin Jůza: Career

 Jůza's Pro Tour career began in 2003 when he made his debut with a 194th-place finish at Pro Tour New Orleans.
 He would go on to make one more Pro Tour appearance that season, a 163rd-place finish at the World Championship.
 The following season, he had two Pro Tour appearances again.
 He also had his first high level finish that season when he won the Czech National Championship.
 Jůza put up similar results in 2006 and 2007, playing two Pro Tours both years, making his country's national team in 2006, and qualifying for Worlds as the alternate in 2007.

 The 2008 season was Jůza's breakout year.
 It was the first time he played every Pro Tour, and he only finished outside the top twenty once.
 After a 10th-place finish in Kuala Lumpur, and a 19th place in Hollywood, he made his first Pro Tour top eight at Pro Tour Berlin 2008.
 In the quarterfinals, Jůza was paired against one of his play test partners, former Rookie of the Year Sebastian Thaler, with Thaler winning the Elves mirror match by three games to two.
 Jůza rounded out the season with a 50th-place finish at the World Championship to earn level 7 standing in the Pro Players Club.

 After his breakout season, Jůza very much adopted the Pro Tour lifestyle, playing fourteen of nineteen Grand Prix in 2009.
 He had a strong start to the season, earning 18 pro points by mid March.
-After a string of midfield finishes from March through July, Jůza made back to back Grand Prix finals, losing to Olivier Ruel in Brighton, and to Shingou Kurihara in Bangkok.
+After a string of midfield finishes from March through July, Jůza made back to back Grand Prix finals, losing to Olivier Ruel in Brighton, and to Ryuichi Arita in Bangkok.
 At Pro Tour Austin, Jůza made his second Pro Tour top eight.
 Paired against Naoki Shimizu, he was once again defeated in the quarterfinal.
 To finish the season, Jůza made the top eight of Grand Prix Tampa Bay, and finished 41st at Worlds.
 With 64 pro points, Jůza finished third in the Player of the Year race and gained the highest Pro Players Club Level, 8.

 The following season, Jůza did not do so well on the Pro Tour, his best finish being a 30th place at Pro Tour San Diego; and he earned only 17 pro points from his Pro Tour results.
 However, he made up for it on the Grand Prix circuit.
 Jůza played all but one of the Grand Prix, winning Grand Prix Portland and Bochum, and making the top eight of Grand Prix Nashville.
 Earning 37 points off tour, Jůza's 54 point total earned him fourth place in the Player of the Year race and level 8 in the Pro Players Club again.